 - 1/2 cup quinoa

-- 1 tsp olive oil or 1 tbsp vegetable stock for sauteeing veggies
+- 1 tsp extra virgin olive oil (or, for fat-free version, 1 tbsp vegetable stock for sauteeing veggies)

 - 2 tsp ground cumin